simplworld/simpl.world.website/_docs/tutorials/single-player/frontend.md

 In a separate terminal, create a new Python 3.6 virtual environment called 'calc-ui3.6':

-An example of using `venv` to create a virtual environment  on Mac OS and activating it:
+Here is an example of using `venv` to create a virtual environment on Mac OS and activating it:
 ```shell
 $ /Library/Frameworks/Python.framework/Versions/3.6/bin/python3 -m venv ~/venv/calc-ui3.6
 $ source ~/venv/calc-ui3.6/bin/activate